 Here are seven ways for college students to get started in investing, from the super-safe to the bold.

-1. Consider starting with CDs or a high-yield savings account
+1. Consider starting with a high-yield savings account or CDs

-Often savers don’t think of a bank product (such as a certificate of deposit, or CD) as an investment, but it is one.
-And it’s one of the safest alternatives around.
+Savers don’t often think of bank products (such as high-yield savings accounts, or a certificate of deposit, or CD) as investments, but they are.
+And they’re some of the safest alternatives around.
 CDs will pay you a fixed rate of interest in exchange for you committing money to the bank for a specified timeframe.
 These investments can be a good place to park money that you don’t need until a specific time in the future.

 For example, if you have money for next year’s tuition, you probably want that in a super-safe account that won’t fluctuate with the stock market.
 A CD fits the bill for exactly this kind of requirement.

 2. Turn to a free or low-cost broker